 Size should always be considered with ambient temperature in the equation.
 Only you know the varying temperatures you encounter based on your boating habits, so you have to make your decision based on them.

 Power draw is inherently tied to the maximum amperage of a unit in all its different modes if it has more than one.
 Ask the manufacturer about it to gain a clearer picture of a unit’s power consumption.
-This is assuming you are solely looking for the best 12-volt fan for a boat.
+This is assuming you are solely looking for the most favorite 12-volt fan for a boat.

 Care and Maintenance

 Maintaining marine fans is no different from taking care of exhaust or ceiling fans.
 Oftentimes, you only need to prioritize the blades, which should be cleaned with a damp, clean cloth.